- How Keeping Employees Happy Leads To Happier Customers – by Mark Robinson

 In my experience, doing intellectually-stimulating work and feeling part of a winning team is far more engaging than any amount of free soda!

 Sometimes there is a disconnect between your passion to focus on your customers and the way your employees are recognized.
 You want your people to be ‘customer-centric’ and put the customers first.
 But to achieve this, you have to recognize or reward people on customer focus, instead of internal bootlicking.

-When I look at resumes, I see some where there is too much emphasis on the job titles and roles people have taken on internally in their organization, and not enough about what they have achieved for their customers.
+When I look at resumes, I see somewhere there is too much emphasis on the job titles and roles people have taken on internally in their organization and not enough about what they have achieved for their customers.
 Someone might have the most grandiose title – but these are essentially made-up and don’t mean much in the outside world.

 I think this reflects a kind of business culture where promotions tend to be too internally focused.
 In some workplaces, you can win a lot of kudos by making managers’ lives easier, but that isn’t really what the business needs.
 In these kinds of organizations, people get the idea that getting on is all about impressing people internally instead of delivering results.
-Make sure instead that you recognise good customer service.
+Make sure instead that you recognize good customer service.

 3) Keep Employees in the Loop

 Do employees know what is going on?
 A survey we carried out at Kimble called “Dedicated But in the Dark” found that while three-quarters of employees say they care deeply about the health of their business, less than a quarter felt they had full insight into how it was performing.